Nico Hoerner Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 17th-ranked team ERA among all MLB pitching staffs (4.57).
+- The Dodgers have the 15th-ranked team ERA across all MLB pitching staffs (4.20).

-- The Dodgers surrender the 10th-fewest home runs in baseball (15 total, 1.1 per game).
+- Dodgers pitchers combine to rank 11th in baseball in home runs surrendered (20 total, 1.1 per game).

-- The Dodgers are sending Urias (3-0) out for his fourth start of the season.
-He is 3-0 with a 1.50 ERA and 20 strikeouts through 18 2/3 innings pitched.
+- Grove gets the start for the Dodgers, his fourth of the season.
+He is 0-1 with a 9.00 ERA and 14 strikeouts in 13 2/3 innings pitched.

-- The lefty's most recent appearance was on Tuesday against the San Francisco Giants, when he threw six innings, surrendering one earned run while giving up four hits.
+- The righty last appeared on Sunday against the Chicago Cubs, when he threw 5 2/3 innings, allowing one earned run while giving up two hits.

+- The 26-year-old has put together a 9.00 ERA and 9.7 strikeouts per nine innings across three games this season, while allowing a batting average of .302 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.